Project Management Consulting

 As-Planned Schedules and Schedule Updates

 We prepare or revise baseline CPM schedules, based on the contract scope of work requirements, contractual deadlines, resource loading and constraints, procurement plan, construction equipment availability, subcontracting plan, and the contractor’s basic plan and sequence for performing the work.
-After preparing an initial draft, we review the baseline schedule with the contractor and owner to ascertain if it is consistent with their objectives.
+After preparing an initial draft, our construction project management consultants review the baseline schedule with the contractor and owner to ascertain if it is consistent with their objectives.

 As work progresses, we may prepare schedule updates based on actual progress, including any change orders and other delays that may impact planned performance.
 We may also meet with the owner’s representatives to discuss the baseline schedule and schedule updates, and we can prepare time impact analyses and requests for time extensions as a result of delays.